-Here in Portland most probably know this cake from Papa Haydn’s, a popular spot for delicious cakes and desserts.
-That is where I tried this cake for the first time and I have been hooked since!
-Boccone Dolce is Italian for – Sweet Mouthful and sweet mouthful it is!
+Here in Portland, you may know this cake from Papa Haydn’s, a popular spot for delicious cakes and desserts.
+That is where I tried this boccone dolce cake for the first time and I have been hooked since!
+Boccone Dolce cake is Italian for “sweet mouthful”…and what a sweet mouthful it is!

 What is a Boccone Dolce Cake?

-To those that are unfamiliar with the cake, it is made of light and airy meringue cake layers, then drizzled with dark chocolate, and all layered with fluffy Chantilly Cream before being loaded with berries.
-Just describing the cake makes my mouth water!
+To those that are unfamiliar with the boccone dolce cake, you are in for a treat!
+This delicious dessert is made with light and airy meringue cake layers that are drizzled with dark chocolate, then layered with fluffy Chantilly Cream before being loaded with berries.
+Just describing the boccone dolce cake makes my mouth water!

-Can I make Boccone Dolce as a sheet cake?
+Can I make this gluten free cake recipe as a sheet cake?

-If that is how you’d want to make it, follow the directions exactly, except where it says to lay it out on three, 9-inch circles, lay it out on one 12×18 upside down jelly roll pan.
+To make this as a sheet cake, follow the directions in the recipe card exactly, except where it says to lay it out on three, 9-inch circles.
+Instead lay it out on one 12×18 upside-down jelly roll pan.
 Bake time is the same.

 Side note, when making the cake in a sheet cake form, you can assemble it the day before.
 The meringue layer is very thick and it even benefits from a long stay in the fridge.
 In this case, go only with berries that you can use whole, – raspberries, blueberries, and blackberries work the best).